chat-DSCI560-fa25/dsci560_final/groupchat_app_src/README.md

-# Group Chat Web App + LLM Bot
+# Flow AI Web App

-FastAPI + MySQL + vanilla HTML/JS group chat with LLM bot (OpenAI-compatible server such as self-hosted Llama 3 via llama.cpp).
+Flow AI is a FastAPI + MySQL + vanilla HTML/JS experience with an LLM bot (OpenAI-compatible server such as self-hosted Llama 3 via llama.cpp).

 ## Quick Start (Dev)